Stochastic Replica Voting Machine Prediction of Stable Cubic and Double Perovskite Materials and Binary Alloys: The Stochastic Replica Voting Machine algorithm

 Here, the rectangular matrix $\hat{K}_a^{-1}$ (with elements $(\hat{K}_{a}^{-1})_{ji}$) is the pseudoinverse of $\hat{K}_a$.
 Thus, in the training phase, the goal is to find the coefficient vectors $\hat{c}_{a}$ for each of the replicas $a=1,2, \cdots, r$.
-With the above values of $c_{ja}$ in tow, we may now predict the classification of a new ``test'' item $\vec{x}$ different from all prior training data points (i.e., $\vec{x} \neq \vec{x}_{i}$ for $1 \le i \le N$).
-That is, we may compute the classification of $\vec{x}$ as predicted by the $r$ independent replicated stochastic functions, $\{sgn(G_{a}(\vec{x}))\}_{a=1}^{r}$ (where $sgn$ denotes the sign function) and then perform a vote amongst all of these classifiers.
+With the above values of $c_{ja}$ in tow, we may now predict the classification of a new ``test'' item $\vec{v}$ different from all prior training data points (i.e., $\vec{v} \neq \vec{v}_{i}$ for $1 \le i \le N$).
+That is, we may compute the classification of $\vec{v}$ as predicted by the $r$ independent replicated stochastic functions, $\{sgn(G_{a}(\vec{v}))\}_{a=1}^{r}$ (where $sgn$ denotes the sign function) and then perform a vote amongst all of these classifiers.
 The vote then yields the final prediction of the SVRM,

-For the $q=2$ classification problem that we have considered thus far, the inner $sgn$ functions in Eq. (\ref{sgnsgn}) may be replaced by other appropriately chosen symmetric functions $W$, i.e., $\tilde{\sigma}(\vec{x}) = sgn(W(G_{1}, G_{2}, \cdots, G_{r}))$; the single condition on $\tilde{\sigma}$ is that its value may only be either $1$ or $(-1)$ (corresponding to the two possible classes to which an item $\vec{x}$ may belong to).
+For the $q=2$ classification problem that we have considered thus far, the inner $sgn$ function in Eq. (\ref{sgnsgn}) may be replaced by other appropriately chosen symmetric functions $\tilde{\rho}(\vec{v})=W(\{G_{a}(\vec{v})\})$ with the condition that may only assume the two values $\pm 1$ (corresponding to the two possible classes to which an item $\vec{v}$ may belong to).
 The voting in Eq. (\ref{sgnsgn}) emulates a more general multi-replica ``interaction'' sketched in Fig. (\ref{peter}).
 In this schematic, each sphere denotes an individual replica.
-Together, the ensemble of replicas may better hone in on optimal predictions for the classification of $\vec{x}$.
+Together, the voting of replicas may better hone in on optimal predictions for the classification of $\vec{v}$.

 Putting all of the pieces together, Eqs. (\ref{kernelG},\ref{Kinverse},\ref{sgnsgn}) nearly completely define the SRVM program.
 The kernels $K_{a}^{j}$ may, a priori, stochastically be chosen to be of any particular functional form.
 Of course, if a theory exists then the functional form of $G_a$ may be more efficiently designed.
 In the absence of any such information, one may simply examine the predictions for random kernels $K_a^j$.
 There are three remaining inter-related natural questions: